What funds are helping investors navigate 2020’s uncertain markets?

 Sustainable funds could help you weather volatile markets and manage risk, and that could help you stay on track to reach your financial goals.

 “Morgan Stanley found that in years of market turbulence, including 2008, 2009, 2015 and 2018, sustainable funds’ downside risk was substantially smaller than traditional funds,” CNBC reported.
-And sustainable funds did well in the volatile first quarter of 2020, as Morningstar and the Wall Street Journal found.
+And these funds also did well in the volatile first quarter of 2020, as Morningstar and the Wall Street Journal found.

 Companies with strong ESG ratings are “the quality companies of the 21st Century, and quality companies tend to hold up better than their lower-quality counterparts in difficult markets,” Morningstar explained.